sdaqo/anipy-cli/README.md

 ## Install Dependencies

 #### [Note] If you are on Linux you can skip step 1 (apart from firefox) and 3.
-Just do `sudo make all` to install dependencies and be able to be able to execute the script from everywhere.
+Just do `sudo make all` to install dependencies and be able execute the script everywhere.
 To uninstall just do `sudo make uninstall`

 ### 1. Geckodriver (Needs Firefox)
 Geckodriver is the render engine of firefox, it is needed for selenium.
 It needs firefox which you can get from here: https://www.mozilla.org/firefox/new/ or with the package manager of your linux-distro.